Crafter.ai - AI Agents Platform

 What are the key ethical and privacy considerations for a company adopting AI?

-The adoption of AI requires the technology to be “human-centered,” supporting rather than replacing human judgment, especially in critical decisions.
-It is essential to ensure the transparency and explainability of algorithms to avoid the “black box” effect.
-From a privacy perspective (GDPR), companies must conduct a Data Protection Impact Assessment (DPIA) before implementation, minimize the data used, and continuously monitor systems to avoid discriminatory bias or security breaches.
+The adoption of AI requires the technology to be "human-centered," supporting rather than replacing human judgment, especially in critical decisions.
+It is essential to ensure the transparency and explainability of algorithms to avoid the "black box" effect.
+From a privacy perspective (GDPR), companies must conduct a Data Protection Impact Assessment (DPIA) before implementation and continuously monitor systems to avoid discriminatory bias or security breaches.